Applications for this programme are now open!

-We are looking for proven or promising ideas, projects and programmes that align with our strategy, generate outcomes in one or more of our six keys areas and that utilise technology in their implementation or dissemination.
+We are looking for proven or promising ideas, projects and programmes that align with our strategy, generate outcomes in one or more of our five keys areas and that utilise technology in their implementation or dissemination.
 We recognise that innovation takes time and projects may be at different stages of development.
 To cater for this, we have three levels of funding: seed, pilot and scale funding.
 This is an open, contestable grant round and all registered charities are encouraged to apply.
 An organisation can only submit one application per grant round and must indicate if it is for seed, pilot or scale funding.
 If successful a maximum of 15% of the grant may be used for organisational overheads.

 We are open to collaborative applications, and, where possible, we will aim to fully fund successful applications.